Minnesota rapper Nur-D makes video with River City Rhythm drum and bugle corps

 “This last year has been full of the best and worst of people,” Allen said in late 2021.
 “I think this song represents the hope of people as we go forward in life and this year.”

-Nur-D and River City Rhythm gave a public performance together at the March On! drum corps event in Rochester last August.
+Nur-D and River City Rhythm gave a public performance together at the March On! drum corps event in Rochester in 2021.
 The response was overwhelmingly positive.

 “The RCR is so talented,” Allen said.
 “Getting to perform with them live in front of some of my old teachers and a really passionate music crowd was a super big honor.”

-The music video, which will be released soon, is a combination of clips from the Rochester performance, home recordings in front of green screens and other clips.
+The music video is a combination of clips from the Rochester performance, home recordings in front of green screens and other clips.

 Hoover sees this collaboration as a positive step forward for River City Rhythm.
 During the pandemic, the organization went through a strategic planning phase and came up with a five-year plan that included an increase in community engagement and partnerships.
 Rather than live on an island in the drum corps world, the group aims to establish relationships and partners across Minnesota and increase awareness of the marching arts.